Is Paris really that dirty? A candid answer from a Paris local

 This was before I learnt of a real phenomenon called ‘Paris Syndrome’, which refers to the psychological shock and disappointment that some people face upon visiting Paris and finding out that the reality of the city is very different from their expectations.

-Dog-poop: Do Parisians not pick up after themselves?
+Dog-poop: Do Parisians not pick up after their dogs?

 Of course, it’s not all dog-owners.
 As with everything else, it takes a small minority not doing their part and cleaning up after their pets, to give an entire city a bad reputation.
 Someone should start a podcast asking people why they do not pick up after their pets?
 I’d love to find out, really!

-The city has attempted to tackle the issue by implementing fines for those who do not pick up after their dogs and installing more waste bins throughout the city.
+The city has attempted to tackle the issue by implementing fines for those who do not pick up after their dogs.
+Paris has also installed more waste bins throughout the city.
 However, the problem persists, and visitors to Paris should watch their step to avoid ending up like Carrie.

 Smelly streets

 This here is also a fact: that many streets in Paris smell.
 Whoever described Parisian streets as ‘urine-soaked,’ was not exaggerating.
-It doesn’t happen everywhere but if you spot an empty-ish little lane which offers some cover, especially off a bar-filled lively street, you better get your olfactory system ready for the onslaught.
+It doesn’t happen everywhere but if you spot an empty-ish, darkly-lit lane, especially off a bar-filled lively street, you better get your olfactory system ready for the onslaught.

 Even installation of public urinals have not been able to combat this issue.

 If you are from a huge city, you are probably already familiar with these city-dwellers.
-Parisian rats, by no means, have as big of a reputation as New York rats, but they’re doing their best to climb up on the totem pole, I think.
-Boulevards, parks and apartments, no place has been spared by these city-slickers.
+Parisian rats don’t have as big of a reputation as New York rats, but they’re doing their best to climb up on the totem pole.
+Boulevards, parks and apartments, no public space have been spared by these city-slickers.

 Final verdict: Is Paris a dirty city?